 Dry Salt Brine?

 This method is much easier and less of a mess.
 I wrote down her directions as I watched her show.
 She said the bird will be moist and flavorful.
-That is my goal, a foolproof way to bake a moist and flavorful bird!
+My goal is a foolproof way to bake a moist and flavorful bird!
 Using her method with some of my own is what I did.

 Dry Brine Turkey